sampokuokkanen/twitter-emoji-weather/README.md

 go to the twitter developers page.
 In the Create an app enter the informations like app name, app description and so on. it asked me to clearly explain the reason of how I'm going to use the app
 After reviewing the terms, app will be created.
+Add permission to do post requests to the app.
-Note down the Consumer API key, Consumer API Secret key and Access token & access token secret keys!
+Note down the Consumer API key, Consumer API Secret key and access token, access token secret, username, and OpenWeather API keys!

 ## Step 2 - updating config.py